LBJ-Wade/leptotherm/README.md

 # leptotherm
-Thermal leptogenesis calculation of the publiction "How low can thermal leptogenesis go".
+Thermal leptogenesis calculation of the publication "How low can thermal leptogenesis go".

 This code uses Warren Weckesser's [odeintw package](https://github.com/WarrenWeckesser/odeintw) to solve complex ODEs.